qooxdoo/qooxdoo/docs/desktop/layout/README.md

 interfering the functionality.
 The application developer can override these min/max sizes as well.
 This is no problem as long as the new value is tougher than the automatically detected values (e.g. lower limit of maximum width).
-When overriding the automatic sizes to reduce the limits layout problems may occur.
+When overriding the automatic sizes to reduce the layout's limits, problems may occur.
-It is highly suggested to keep an eye on this to omit such scenarios.
+It is highly recommended to keep an eye on this to omit such scenarios.

 One thing to keep in mind is that the `width` cannot override the `minWidth` or the `maxWidth`.
 Limitation properties may be overridden by the property itself,